 Submit a Case

-If you’re a student who has had their rights violated, contact FIRE today.
+Are you a student who had their rights violated?
+Was your student group censored?
+Contact FIRE today.
 We may be able to help.

 FIRE’s mission is limited to higher education in the United States.
 FIRE defends student rights at public and private colleges and universities in the United States.
 We will consider cases involving freedom of speech, freedom of association, due process, legal equality, religious liberty, and sanctity of conscience.